oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/interclique/OutboundBrokerHandler.md

 [View code on GitHub](https://github.com/alephium/alephium/flow/src/main/scala/org/alephium/flow/network/interclique/OutboundBrokerHandler.scala)

-This code defines a class called `OutboundBrokerHandler` and an object called `OutboundBrokerHandler` in the `org.alephium.flow.network.interclique` package.
+This code defines a class called `OutboundBrokerHandler` and an object called `OutboundBrokerHandler` in the `org.oxyg3nium.flow.network.interclique` package.
 The purpose of this code is to handle outbound connections to other brokers in the Oxyg3nium network.

 The `OutboundBrokerHandler` class extends `BaseOutboundBrokerHandler` and implements the `BrokerHandler` trait.
 It takes in several parameters including `selfCliqueInfo`, `expectedRemoteBroker`, `blockflow`, `allHandlers`, `cliqueManager`, and `blockFlowSynchronizer`.
 These parameters are used to initialize the class and are passed in through the `props` method defined in the `OutboundBrokerHandler` object.